 Epclusa and Harvoni both have a boxed warning.
 This is the most serious warning from the Food and Drug Administration (FDA).
 A boxed warning alerts doctors and patients about drug effects that may be dangerous.

 If you’ve had both hepatitis B and hepatitis C, using Epclusa or Harvoni could cause the hepatitis B virus (HBV) to reactivate.
-This means that the infection flares up and causes symptoms again.
-In some cases, HBV reactivation may lead to liver failure or death.
+This means that the virus flares up and causes symptoms of hepatitis B infection again.
+Sometimes, HBV reactivation may lead to liver failure or death.

 Your doctor will test you for hepatitis B before you start treatment with Epclusa or Harvoni.
 If you have the infection, you may need to take medication to treat it before you use either of these drugs.